 All students must abide by NMI's Drug and Alcohol Use, and Possession Policy set forth in this section.
 NMI has a zero-tolerance policy for alcohol use and drug use on College grounds, which includes housing as well as ALL areas of campus.
 A student who possesses, uses, distributes, or is under the influence of alcohol or drugs or misuses prescription medication while on NMI property, at a school function, or is in any way under the College's jurisdiction, has committed a most serious offense and is subject to dismissal.
 Students are considered to be "in possession" if they have alcoholic beverages, illegal substances, or drug paraphernalia on their person, in their book bag, dorm room, common space, or automobile.
-Students may not give any form of medication to another student and may only take prescription medication at school if they are taking.
+Students may not give any form of medication to another student and may only take prescription medication at school if they can produce the prescription bottle that bears their name and the name of the medication they are taking.